Mr. Smith Goes to Washington: Impact

 The film premiered in Constitution Hall in Washington, D.C., on October 17, 1939, sponsored by the National Press Club, an event to which 4,000 guests were invited, including 45 senators.
-Mr. Smith Goes to Washington was attacked by the Washington press, and politicians in the U.S. Congress, as anti-American and pro-Communist for its portrayal of corruption in the American government.
+Mr. Smith Goes to Washington was attacked by the Washington press, and politicians in the U.S. Congress, as anti-American and pro-Communist/Socialist for its portrayal of corruption in the American government.
+Frederic William Wile of The Washington Star wrote that the film showed "the democratic system and our vaunted free press in exactly the colors Hitler, Mussolini and Stalin like to paint them."
 While Capra claims in his autobiography that some senators walked out of the premiere, contemporary press accounts are unclear about whether this occurred or not, or whether senators yelled back at the screen during the film.

-It is known that Alben W. Barkley, a Democrat and the Senate Majority Leader, called the film "silly and stupid", and said it "makes the Senate look like a bunch of crooks".
+However, it is known that Alben W. Barkley, a Democrat and the Senate Majority Leader, called the film "silly and stupid", and said it "makes the Senate look like a bunch of crooks".
 He also remarked that the film was "a grotesque distortion" of the Senate, "as grotesque as anything ever seen!
 Imagine the Vice President of the United States winking at a pretty girl in the gallery in order to encourage a filibuster!"
 Barkley thought the film "showed the Senate as the biggest aggregation of nincompoops on record!"

 Pete Harrison, a respected journalist and publisher of the motion picture trade journal Harrison's Reports, suggested that the Senate pass a bill allowing theater owners to refuse to show films that "were not in the best interest of our country".
 That did not happen, but one of the ways that some senators attempted to retaliate for the damage they felt the film had done to the reputation of their institution was by pushing the passage of the Neely Anti-Block Booking Bill, which eventually led to the breakup of the studio-owned theater chains in the late 1940s.
 Columbia responded by distributing a program which put forward the film's patriotism and support of democracy and publicized the film's many positive reviews.

-Other objections were voiced as well.
-Joseph P. Kennedy, the American Ambassador to Great Britain, wrote to Capra and Columbia head Harry Cohn to say that he feared the film would damage "America’s prestige in Europe", and because of this urged that it be withdrawn from European release.
+Other objections were also voiced.
+Joseph P. Kennedy, the American Ambassador to Great Britain, wrote to Capra and Columbia head Harry Cohn to say that he feared the film would damage "America's prestige in Europe", and because of this urged that it be withdrawn from European release.
 Capra and Cohn responded, citing the film's review, which mollified Kennedy to the extent that he never followed up, although he privately still had doubts about the film.

 The film was banned in Hitler's Germany, Mussolini's Italy, and in Franco's Spain.
-In the Soviet Union, the film was released to cinemas in December of 1950 as The Senator.
+In the Soviet Union, the film was released to cinemas in December 1950 as The Senator.
 According to Capra, the film was also dubbed in certain European countries to alter the message of the film so it conformed with official ideology.